 Inverted papillomas are benign tumors by definition, but can cause problems when they expand and apply pressure on nearby bone and cause changes.
 Five to twenty percent of these benign tumors may also transform to a malignant type if not treated.
 In general, squamous cell carcinomas are the most common malignant type of tumor, followed by adenoid cystic carcinoma and adenocarcinoma.
 Most of the tumors originate from the maxillary sinuses.
 Less commonly, it stems from the nasal cavity, ethmoid sinuses or even more rarely, from the frontal or sphenoid sinuses.

 Otolaryngology surgeons at Brigham and Women’s Division of Otolaryngology at Brigham and Women's Faulkner Hospital specialize in surgical techniques for head and neck cancer including sinonasal cancer.
 We offer the most current diagnostic methods and proven treatments, including minimally invasive surgical approaches aided by endoscopic technology.
-We are part of the surgical team for Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC), an exceptional collaboration between two world-class medical centers.
+We are part of the surgical team for Dana-Farber Brigham Cancer Center, an exceptional collaboration between two world-class medical centers.

 There are several identified causes for sinonasal malignancies.
 Exposure to industrial environmental fumes from nickel refining process, chromium compounds, wood dust, leather tanning can cause certain types of sinonasal cancers.
 Tobacco smoke also can cause nasal cancers.
 Certain Human Papilloma Viruses (HPV) are associated with various types of benign and malignant tumors of the sinonasal cavity.
 Prior irradiation for other cancers has also been associated with the development of a sinonasal cancer.

 Sinonasal cancer often presents with symptoms similar to other inflammatory or infectious diseases of the sinus cavity: